German–Polish customs war: Aftermath

 The Polish government, facing a breakdown in international trade, was forced to initiate a program of internal investment, which resulted in the growth of local production.
 Unemployment was reduced by a mass public works program, with two important components, the construction of the new Baltic Sea port of Gdynia, and the Polish Coal Trunk-Line, a rail connection between Upper Silesia and Gdynia.
 Since the zloty had lost much of its value, export of Polish coal to Scandinavia became profitable.

 Paradoxically, the trade war had some positive consequences.
 Poland found new trade partners, making their economy less dependent on Germany overall, a domestic modernization program was successfully accelerated and the port of Gdynia enjoyed dynamic growth.
 However at the same time, poverty and unemployment sharply increased, resulting in labor strikes and demonstrations.
-The political mood became increasingly radicalized culminating in the May Coup d'État of 1926, carried out by Jozef Pilsudski and considered the most politcally significant consequence of the trade war.
+The political mood became increasingly radicalized culminating in the May Coup d'État of 1926, carried out by Jozef Pilsudski and considered the most politically significant consequence of the trade war.

-In contrast, for Germany, the customs war had a negligible effect, as exports to Poland were only 4 to 5% of German international trade.
+In contrast, for Germany, the customs war had a negligible effect, as exports to Poland were only 4–5% of German international trade.